Revision Date: 12 June 2017

 The Fair Labor Standards Act requires that all nonexempt employees prepare time cards.
 The employing department may require exempt employees to prepare a time card.

 Note: If a department must adjust repeatedly an employee's appointment for Leave of Absence without pay, Payroll Services recommends that the department appoint the employee on an hourly appointment.
-Payroll Services each month mails to the departments a pre-printed time card for each nonexempt monthly employee.
 The employing department shall retain the completed time card three years after the fiscal year end per the Record Retention Schedule.

 All overtime earned by monthly paid employees is paid on the semi-monthly payroll that pays on the fifth working day following the end of the month in which the overtime was earned.